 - The dentist will apply local anesthesia in the tooth area and surrounding tissues.
 Once the surrounding area is numb, the dental preparation starts.

-- He will take a dental impression, and a temporary dental bridge will be cemented, which will help protect the prepared teeth.
+- He will take a dental impression, and a temporary bridge will be cemented, which will help protect the prepared teeth.

 - The dentist will send the impression to the dental laboratory, and the dental technician will fabricate the bridge.